nextbreakpoint/infrastructure-as-code/README.md

 The services are deployed on the Swarm using Docker Stacks.

-Deploy a stack with the command:
+Deploy a stack with command:

     ./swarm_run.sh prod-green-swarm-manager.yourdomain.com deploy_stack consul

 It should create volumes and services on the worker nodes.

-Verify that the services are running with the command:
+Verify that the services are running with command:

     ./swarm_cmd.sh prod-green-swarm-manager.yourdomain.com "docker service ls"